MerelMoehn/cheffies/README.md

   - Search for a recipe based on username, recipe name, ingredient
   - Like a recipe, if the user is not the owner of the recipe
   - Select the 'add' button to add a recipe
-  - Navigate to 'Feed' to see all the posts of the users they are following
+  - Navigate to 'Feed' to see all the recipes of the users they are following
-  - Navigate to 'Liked' to see all the posts they liked
+  - Navigate to 'Liked' to see all the recipes they liked
 - A logged-in user on a specific 'Recipe' page can make us of the following features:
   - See the ingredients that are needed for that recipe
   - Seethe instructions that need to be followed for that recipe
   - See the comments that are placed by that recipe
   - Like a recipe, if the user is not the owner of the recipe
   - Comment on a recipe, if the user is not the owner of the recipe
-  - Adjust the recipe, if the user is the owner of the recipe
+  - Adjust the recipe, if the user is the owner of the recipe.
+The user is then navigated to the edit form where the information is all previously filled in.
   - Adjust a comment, if the user is the owner of the comment
   - A logged-out user cannot see the comments
 - On the 'Add Recipe' page a logged-in user can make use of the following features: